 Late in his life, Vaughan Williams whipped off a wonderfully down-to-earth essay about his own education and development which was originally included in Hubert Foss’ 1950 study of his music.
 A recurring motif in this essay is the inspiration which the composer drew throughout his life from older traditional songs:

 “I must have made my first contact with English folk-songs when I was a boy in the ‘eighties, through Stainer and Bramley’s Christmas Carols, New and Old.
 I remember clearly my reaction to the tune of the ‘Cherry-Tree Carol,’ which was more than simple admiration for a fine tune, though I did not naturally realize the implications involved in that sense of intimacy.
 The sense came upon me more strongly in 1893 when I first discovered ‘Dives and Lazarus’ in English County Songs.
 I had that sense of recognition – ‘here’s something which I have known all my life – only I did not know it’.”

-While he credits the many teachers (most of them composers in their own right) who manfully struggled to impart what they knew to this most stubbornly unbiddable of students, Vaughan Williams ruefully admits that they mostly struggled in vain.
+While he credits the many teachers (including older composers like Parry and Stanford) who manfully struggled to impart what they knew to this most stubbornly unbiddable of students, Vaughan Williams ruefully admits that they mostly struggled in vain.
 “I have learnt almost entirely what I have learnt by trying it on the dog,” he wrote.

 The dog he most frequently tried things out on was his good friend and fellow composer, Gustav Holst (1874-1934).
 This pair who had attended classes in composition together and took part in expeditions around the turn of the century going into the countryside to collect regional folk-songs from old farmers, got together several times a year for what they called ‘Field Days’ when they would settle into a room with a piano to examine and critique and suggest strategies for improving the latest works they were developing.